hls97/DailyTermWebsite/README.md

   term.

 The Code:
   The website uses the Quizlet Api as its source for terms.
-The terms are then processed using angular and set up in the html file.
+Node.js with express is used for the server side, and Angular.js is used to format and display the terms with conjuction with HTML.

 Limitations and Design Flaws:
   Currently, the website requires a full page refresh to load a new question.
 Additionally, quizlet contains sets of questions